15 Strangest Things Mechanics Have Found in Cars

 Stories about mechanics over-charging are almost as common as stories about the strange things they find in cars.
 It shouldn’t be that shocking, however, since some people treat their vehicle as a storage unit or a recycling bin.
 Although, those are two things you’re doing to your car that mechanics definitely wouldn’t.
 Click on to see some of the most peculiar things mechanics have found in cars.

 A customer dropped off her vehicle on a hot summer Friday afternoon and said she would pick up Monday, recalls John Burkhauser, director of education at Bolt on Technology, maker of auto repair software.
 When she picked up her car, it was fixed, but she was dismayed when an awful stench came wafting out the door.
 “There sat the remainder of a half watermelon in plastic wrap,” Burkhauser says.
 “Being made mostly of water and baked for days at probably in excess of 140 degrees F, the watermelon was now a wobbling, plastic wrapped blob filled with a brown liquid ready to let loose at any moment.
 The customer realized she bought the melon for the weekend and accidentally left it behind.”
-Don’t miss these 19 home inspector nightmares you have to see to believe.
+Next up, learn these smart summer car tips and tricks.

 A hidden gem